-(2) As shown in the table above, the ten largest taxpayers in the District currently account for over 44% of the District's tax base, with the majority of such property comprised of minerals and related business activities.
+(2) As shown in the table above, the ten largest taxpayers in the District currently account for over 53% of the District's tax base, including the District's top two taxpayers accounting for approximately 23% of the District's tax base with the majority of such property comprised of minerals and related business activities.
 Adverse developments in economic conditions, especially in the oil and gas industries, could adversely impact the businesses that own such properties in the District and the tax values in the District, resulting in less local tax revenue.
 If any major taxpayer were to default in the payment of taxes, the ability of the District to make timely payment of debt service on the Bonds will be dependent on its ability to enforce and liquidate its tax lien, which is a time-consuming process, or, perhaps, to sell tax anticipation notes until such amounts could be collected, if ever.
-See "THE BONDS - Default and Remedies" and "AD VALOREM TAX PROCEDURES - District's Rights in the Event of Tax Delinguencies" herein.